 Send any reply LS to: 3GPP Liaisons Coordinator, mailto:3GPPLiaison@etsi.org

-Attachments: 3GPP TR22.858v18.1.0 “Study on enhancements for residential 5G” 3GPP TR22.859v18.1.0 “ 22.261CRXXXX (any Pirates CR agreed at the August meeting)
+Attachments: 3GPP TR22.858v18.1.0 “Study on enhancements for residential 5G” 3GPP TR22.859v18.1.0 “Study on Personal Internet of Things Networks” 22.261CRXXXX (any Pirates CR agreed at the August meeting)

 1 Overall description

-3GPP SA1 thanks BBF for its Liaison on alignment concerning 5G RG requirements and its remote management.
+3GPP SA thanks BBF for its Liaison on alignment concerning 5G RG requirements and its remote management.

 Indeed 3GPP SA1 has recently completed a Release 18 study FS_Resident, the results of which are reflected in 3GPP TR22.858 (attached).
-An updated version v18.1.0 (including consolidated requirements) should become available after the 3GPP September plenaries.
 3GPP TR 22.858 provides a background of the use cases that were considered in creating the consolidated potential service requirements.

 The focus of 3GPP TR 22.858 is on the Customer Premises Network.
-Compared to the WWC work, the focus is less on the fixed / mobile access network between residential gateway and 5G Core, but more on the network behind the residential gateway.
-The idea is that 5G UEs should be able to receive converged services regardless whether they are connected to a customer premises network or whether they are connected to the public mobile network.
-This implies e.g. radio access functionality provided by a Premises Radio Access Station (PRAS) and residential gateway functionality provided by a eRG.
+Compared to the WWC work, it specifies requirements for evolved residential gateway (eRG).
+Note that 3GPP SA1 sees the eRG as an evolution from the 5G-RG, where the eRG goes beyond the role of acting as a 3GPP UE.
+The focus is less on the fixed / mobile access network between residential gateway and 5G Core, but more on the network behind the residential gateway.
+The requirements related to eRG include security, privacy, and intra-CPN connectivity.
+These requirements are potentially related to specifications of BBF, particularly when the eRG goes beyond the role of 5G-RG acting as a 3GPP UE.
+Additionally, FS_Resident specifies requirements for the provisioning of eRG, these management aspects are potentially related to TR-069, TR-369, TR-124i6 specified by the Broadband User Services Work Area, and TR-181 by the Broadband Home Work Area.

+3GPP TR 22.858 also introduces radio access functionality provided by a Premises Radio Access Station (PRAS).
 Both the PRAS and the eRG are seen as Customer Premises equipment and e.g. need remote management.
-Note that 3GPP SA1 sees the eRG as an evolution from the 5G-RG, where the eRG goes beyond the role of acting as a 3GPP UE.
+The idea is that 5G UEs should be able to receive services regardless whether they are connected to a customer premises network or whether they are connected to the public mobile network.

-3GPP SA1 has agreed a Release 18 normative work item PIRATES, which creates normative requirements based on both the results of the FS_Resident study and the FS_PIN “Personal IoT Network” study (3GPP TR 22.859).
-The FS_PIN study has studies Personal IoT Networks in the context of wearables as well as in the context of home automation.
+The Release 18 normative work item PIRATES, creates normative requirements based on both the results of the FS_Resident study and the FS_PIN “Personal IoT Network” study (3GPP TR 22.859).
+The FS_PIN study has studied Personal IoT Networks in the context of wearables as well as in the context of home automation.
 Also the FS_PIN study includes requirements relevant for residential gateways.
 A first set of results from the PIRATES work are the CRs to 3GPP TS 22.261 “Service requirements for the 5G system” with descriptions and requirements in the attachments.

-3GPP SA1 Stage 1 service requirements are input for Stage 2 work in e.g. SA2 or other groups.
-3GPP SA2 has not started activities on Release-18 yet.
-3GPP will decide on the prioritization of Release 18 features (including decisions on SA2 features) in the second half of 2021.

 2 Actions

 To BBF

-ACTION: SA1 asks BBF to take the SA1 provided information into account and to provide feedback.
-SA1 would welcome it if BBF and SA2 can collaborate (similar to the WWC work) on implementing PIRATES requirements related to residential gateway functionality.
-Any subdivision of work between BBF and 3GPP is left for BBF and SA2 to decide.
-3GPP SA1 is also happy to provide clarifications of Stage 1 requirements to other groups working on implementation Stage 2 specifications and/or to align Stage 1 requirements with resulting Stage 2 specifications.
+ACTION: SA1 asks BBF to take the SA1 provided information into account and to provide feedback to SA1.

 3 Dates of next TSG SA WG 1 meetings